 Our Recommendations for Drones in Schools

 We often get asked, ‘which drone should I buy for our school?’
-Well, here are some comments for micro drones, which are weigh less than100 grams.
+Well, here are some comments for micro drones, which weigh less than 100 grams.

 We find that from Year 5 upwards is the ideal age for class activities using drones, given one to two adults per class.
 Nothing wrong with incorporating them into the younger grades, but we recommend more supervision, which of course is not always feasible.

-This is / was our preferred drone, but just before Christmas 2018 they all went on sale and it looks like they are no longer going to be making them anymore.
+This is / was our preferred drone, but just before Christmas 2018 they all went on sale and then were discontinued.
 Stocks are low, but you can still find them around at a few stores.

-The Mambo is what we have been using in our programs for two years and it is a great drone for the following reasons:
+The Mambo is what we used in our programs for two years and it is a great drone for the following reasons:

 - Price point – currently the base model (if you can get it) is AU$99;

 - It has a downward facing camera which is good for doing mapping activities which align nicely to industry applications for the curriculum;